smasonuk/falken-core/docs/remote-workspace-runner.md

 virtual execution state and should not instantiate local managed file operations.

-Custom tool fails in remote mode: provider or Wasm tool metadata declares workspace read/mutation.
+Custom tool fails in remote mode: provider metadata declares workspace read/mutation.
 Convert the tool to managed workspace operations, run it only in local/shared-storage mode, or deliberately set `FALKEN_ALLOW_WORKSPACE_TOOLS_IN_REMOTE_MODE=true` after reviewing the risk.